syl20bnr/spacemacs-elpa-mirror/melpa/highlight-indent-guides-readme.txt

   (setq highlight-indent-guides-method METHOD)

 Where METHOD is either 'fill, 'column, or 'character.

+To change the character used for drawing guide lines with the 'character method, use:

+  (setq highlight-indent-guides-character ?ch)

 By default, this mode automatically inspects your theme and chooses appropriate colors for highlighting.
 To tweak the subtlety of these colors,